CFA Institute

-The CFA Institute is a global, not-for-profit professional organization that provides investment professionals with finance education.
+The CFA Institute is a global, not-for-profit professional organization that provides finance education to investment professionals.
 The institute aims to promote standards in ethics, education, and professional excellence in the global investment services industry.
 Since 1945, the institute has published the peer-reviewed, quarterly journal, the Financial Analysts Journal.
 It also publishes the Enterprising Investor blog.

 Structure

+The institute currently offers two credentials and seven certificates.
+The CFA designation remains its flagship designation program: